tylerteichmann/WaV2T/README.md

 # bookish-system
 WaV2T programing projects

-This is where I will place allprojects and program files for the WaV2T course.
+This is where I will place all projects and classwork files for the WaV2T course.